Evengard/wp-oauth-client/readme.txt

 = EVE Online specific features =
 *	One-click login to Wordpress through EVE Online application.
 *	Restrict who logs in - administrators can restrict users which can log in through Eve Online.
-This can be on the basis of user's Corporation Name, Alliance Name and Character 		Name.[PREMIUM]
+This can be on the basis of user's Corporation Name, Alliance Name and Character Name.
 *	Save the Corporation Name, Alliance Name, Character Name of characters who login to their profiles.
 *	Also takes care of updating the Corporation or Alliance name of the user if it changes.
-*   Redirect user after login to same page from where the user logged in or to custom URL.[PREMIUM]
-*   Ask E-mail after first login and set it to the user's profile.[PREMIUM]
-*	Choose where to add EVE Online login anywhere on your site using our Shortcode.[PREMIUM]

 == Installation ==